SanbyB/LD48/README.md

 ### Todo

-* Some sort of equipment / weapon which renders next to the player
 * Add unique tile for an iron ore for points
-* Health bars
 * Cave generation
 * Enemy drops things that are useful
 * Player can take fall damage